 Special Offer – Make your order by August 30 and get all waterproof commercials at 20 percent off.

+Your order has been shipped and is likely to be delivered by August 30.
 In this situation, message B is likely to be a commercial message subjecting to all the requirements of CAN- Spam Act, even though the subject line refers to account information that is usually represents a transactional message.
 The beginning of the message is commercial and the transactional area is at the message end.

 In such cases, the main purpose is commercial and the CAN-SPAM ACT tends to be applicable, only if –